What’s in a Dim Sim

 This unique and delicious food reflects the multiculturalism of Australian society, as it is a fusion of flavours from Chinese cuisine combined with an Australian twist.
 It is said that Dim Sims encapsulate some of the national values that Australians hold dear, namely the drive to embrace different cultures and ideas.

-The popularity of Dim Sims in Australia speaks volumes about our shared cultural identity, one who is open-minded, diverse, and eager to explore all that the world offers.
+The popularity of Dim Sims in Australia speaks volumes about our shared cultural identity, one that is open-minded, diverse, and eager to explore all that the world offers.

 Dim Sim FAQ